Harney County, Oregon: Education

 The county formerly had the Trout Creek School, which in 1969 had two students, making it the smallest school by enrollment in the state.
+It was a part of its own school district, Trout Creek School District No. 53.
+In 1975 it became a part of the Fields Trout Creek School District 33.

+The county also formerly had the Lawen Elementary School District, which operated Lawen Elementary School.
+The Lawen school never reopened after a 1984 flooding, and the Lawen district merged into the Crane elementary district in 1988.
+The Burns Union High School District, the Burns Elementary School District, and the Hines Elementary School District merged into Harney County District 3 in 1989.

+There was also the Sodhouse School District No. 32, based in Princeton.

 Harney County is not in a community college district but has a "contract out of district" (COD) with Treasure Valley Community College.
 TVCC operates the Burns Outreach Center in Burns.

 The Harney County Library is located in Burns.